-- One (1) hit in the "Center" (A/B zone) = No Penalty - One (1) hit within or touching the perforation of the head on a paper target = No Penalty - Two (2) hits anywhere on the target = No Penalty - 3.2.1 Optional scoring Course description may stipulate that one slug hit anywhere in the scoring area will neutralize a paper target. - 3.3 Penalties will apply as follows: - a.
-One (1) hit on the target not in the "Center" (A/B zone) = 5 Second Penalty - b.
+- One (1) hit in the "Center" (A/B zone) = No Penalty - One (1) hit within or touching the perforation of the head on a paper target = No Penalty - Two (2) hits anywhere on the target = No Penalty a.
+One (1) hit on the target not in the "Center" or within the "head" of the target (A/B zone) = 5 Second Penalty

+3.3.1 Optional scoring - Course description may stipulate that one slug hit anywhere in the scoring area will neutralize a paper target.

+3.4 Penalties will apply as follows:

+- b.
 No hits on paper but target was engaged = 10 Second Penalty - c.
 Target (of any sort) was not engaged = 15 Second Penalty - d.
 Missed steel or clay (static or reactive) = 5 Second Penalty - e.
 Missed steel between 40 and 100 yards (static or reactive) = 10 Second Penalty - f.
-No Shoot Penalty = 5 Second Penalty per hit. - 3.3.1 Long range rifle targets are designated as enhanced penalty targets.
+No Shoot Penalty = 5 Second Penalty per hit.

+3.3.1 Long range rifle targets are designated as enhanced penalty targets.
 A miss on an enhanced penalty target is a 20 second penalty.
 Only to be used for targets beyond 100 yards.

-- 3.4 SCORING CONCESSION for Heavy Metal Limited and Heavy Metal Optics Divisions: Competitors in these divisions shall only be required to score ONE hit ANYWHERE on a paper target with the Rifle, Shotgun Slug or Pistol to neutralize the target - 3.5 SCORING CONCESSION for 2X4 Open Division: Competitors in this division shall be allowed to shoot all rifle and pistol targets, as designated in the written stage briefing, with their Pistol Caliber Carbines.
-Written stage briefings may not override this rule.
+3.5 SCORING CONCESSION for Heavy Metal Limited and Heavy Metal Optics Divisions: Competitors in these divisions shall only be required to score ONE hit ANYWHERE on a paper target with the Rifle, Shotgun Slug or Pistol to neutralize the target